ks-collab/go2harvard-web/README.md

 - In "Settings > Webhook", Set up a Data Collection Webhook.
 Make sure the `user_uuid` variable is included in the data collection webhook.

-- note that the webhook only gets triggered after all variables have been collected, and on subsequent updates to them.
-- only the variables defined in the chatbot are available to the AI.
-Even if you pass in other variables in the user identity verification response, and even if you see them in the chat history, the AI cannot access them.
-- for syncing of the variables between the chatbot and the app, we can use a fixed variable to store the user's ID (unique to the app) in the chat session.
-This variable will be included in the data collection webhook, so we can match up the variables collected by the chatbot with the right user in the app's database.
-- example values are helpful to make sure the data returned by UIV is loaded into the chat session properly.

 ## Features

 ### AI-aware Variables